Install¶

 See the OpenEXR/Imath 2.x to 3.x Porting Guide for details about differences from previous releases and how to address them.
 Also refer to the porting guide for details about changes to Imath.

-Building the Documentation¶
+Building the Website¶

-The Imath technical documentation at https://imath.readthedocs.io is generated via Sphinx with the Breathe extension using information extracted from header comments by Doxygen.
+The Imath technical documentation at https://imath.readthedocs.io is generated via Sphinx with the Breathe extension using information

 .rst

-files, set the CMake option BUILD_DOCS=ON
+files, set the CMake option BUILD_WEBSITE=ON

 .
 This adds

-by default. generation is off by default.
+CMake target.
+Generation is off by default.

-Building the documentation requires that sphinx
+Building the website requires that sphinx

 , breathe